Nowadays, a highly effective and well-groomed sales team is the need of the hour for any business.

 As per ATD, 91% of the sales reps believe that peer learning will help them succeed.

-You can turn the best practices into useful training content that will help sales reps to learn and grow their career.
+You can turn the best practices into useful sales training content that will help reps to learn and grow their career.

 One of the ways to use this knowledge is through video coaching technology, in which sales veterans record videos mentioning best practices, tips, and tricks, etc.